carlcastanas/Cybersecurity-Roadmap/readme.md

 ## 📅 6-Month Cybersecurity Roadmap

-> **Note:** This roadmap is a flexible guide.
-Feel free to adjust the focus areas and activities based on your career goals, interests, and prior knowledge.
-Everyone's journey in cybersecurity is unique!

 | Month      | Focus Area                   | Activity                                            | Study Resource Links                                          |
 |------------|------------------------------|-----------------------------------------------------|--------------------------------------------------------------|
 | **Month 1**    | **Fundamentals of Networking** | Read about networking basics                         | [Cisco Networking Basics](https://www.cisco.com/c/en/us/training-events/training-certifications/training-certifications/what-is-networking.html) |